Irenezs/Notes/Untitled.md

 		- In Paper
 - 5
 	- 1
-		- According to the LHR, The magnetic force on a moving particle is perpendicular to both the current and the field.
+		- According to the LHR, The magnetic force on a moving particle is perpendicular to both the current and the field, which causes circular motion, as this force becomes the centripetal force.
+	- 2
+		-